-Joint management involves a partnership in which the Northern Territory Government, represented by the Parks and Wildlife Service works together with Aboriginal Traditional Owners to manage parks.
+Joint management involves a partnership in which the Northern Territory Government, represented by the Parks and Wildlife Commission works together with Aboriginal Traditional Owners to manage parks.

 Responsibility and decision-making is shared in so that: